ShinyStarSam/notes-app/README.md

 # notes-app
-Note taking web application using the PERN stack.
+Note taking web application using the PERN stack and Typescript.